 Civil Union vs Marriage

+The difference between civil union and marriage stems from the gender of the people who enter into a legal contract to live together.
 Marriage is an age old institution that has worked well till now, and allows a couple belonging to opposite sex to live together, have sex, and raise a family.
 Marriage also has social and cultural approval, and marital status is one important pointer of a person’s bio-data.
-Civil union is a rather new entrant in this context and refers to marriage of couple of same sex that has been legalized in many western countries.
+Civil union is a rather new entrant in this context and refers to the marriage of a couple of the same sex that has been legalized in many western countries.
 Though, marriage is the word used to refer to these same sex marriages too, there is nothing in common between these two marriages except two people living together and having sex.
-There are differences galore that will be discussed in this article.
+There are differences galore between civil union and marriage that will be discussed in this article.

 What is the difference between Civil Union and Marriage?